Books to Build On: Indigenous Literatures for Learning

 Dustin Walter & Shelly Eli

 Okii, My English name is Dustin Walter.
 My Blackfoot name is Mistukii Ksistukii (Mountain Beaver).
 I am Ampskapii Pikunii (South Peigan), located in Montana USA and is one of the four tribes from the Blackfoot Confederacy.
 I have a B.Sc. in Nursing and Master’s in Educational Research from the University of Calgary.
-I am currently a Doctoral student in Community Health Sciences, specializing in Population/Public Health at the Cummings School of Medicine, University of Calgary.
+I am currently a Doctoral student in Community Health Sciences, specializing in Population/Public Health at the Cumming School of Medicine, University of Calgary.
 I was a cultural competency consultant on the Innovative Initiatives in First Nations, Métis and Inuit Education within Undergraduate Teacher Education project.

 Shelly Eli is a Blackfoot from the Piikani Nation (north Peigan) in Southern Alberta.
 I am a second year Doctoral Student in Educational Research – Language and Literacy at Werklund School of Education at the University of Calgary.
 I worked as an Indigenous cultural knowledge holder for the Innovative Initiatives in First Nations, Métis and Inuit Education within Undergraduate Teacher Education project.